hassanAlAwwadi/AFP-Spreadsheet/report.md

 # Important Concepts and Techniques

 Several classic graph algorithms were implemented by us as part of this project.
-Several of this rely on, and are to maintain the acyclic nature of our graph.
+They rely on, and maintain the acyclic nature of our graphs.

 ## Graph Algorithms

 ### Depth First Search (DFS)

 If the DFS of our graph hits a node that it has seen before already, then we know that we've found a cycle.
+This is done immediately after the user gives a formula input.

 ```Haskell
 dfsDetect :: (Int, Int) -> Map (Int, Int) [(Int, Int)] -> Bool